xenon007/frizzante/README.md

 # What is this?

-Frizzante is a minimalistic opinionated web server that uses Svelte for rendering pages.
+Frizzante is a minimalistic and opinionated web server that uses Svelte for rendering pages.

 # Get started